 Physical security also includes procedures that specify the appropriate use of workbenches and electronic media such as computers at the reception, tablets, etc. In addition to having hardware, software, or mechanisms that identify who is accessing the equipment and health information, or even transmitting it.

-Within physical security, protection against natural phenomena and accidents can also be included, for example, in the event of a fire, this personal health information cannot be lost, therefore saving backups should be part of the routine team's.
+Within physical security, protection against natural phenomena and accidents can also be included, for example, in the event of a fire, this personal health information cannot be lost, therefore saving backups should be part of the routine team.

 The software and programs used must have some level of protection, such as the encryption of data entered or transmitted by the system.
 Also, it must have ways of password-controlling users who access health information or not or other forms of restrictions.

 In general, the rule does not limit the use of a specific technology as it understands that this field is in constant motion and change and that the technology advances very quickly and varies widely.
-Thus, health plans, clinics, and offices, and even hospitals are free to choose the technology that best fits their daily lives as long as the minimum security items can be met.
+Thus, health plans, clinics, offices, and even hospitals are free to choose the technology that best fits their daily lives as long as the minimum security items can be met.

 In these matters, Ninsaúde Apolo completely complies with HIPAA rules, you can check in more detail in this article "HIPAA and Ninsaúde Apolo".